 Being Church at Home

-Greetings from the ministry team to everyone and – whether you’re joining us from home or come to church once a week, once in a while or once in a lifetime – welcome to Being Church Together.
+Greetings from the ministry team to everyone.
+Whether you’re joining us from home or you come to church once a week, once in a while or once in a lifetime – welcome to Being Church Together.

 First of all…